wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 Suey: Well yeah.
 I've never had a sister before, and now I have, well, that's great innit?.
 Come on, you need to meet Calamity, she's a bit of an acquired taste like but, you know, that's families for ya!

-\*\* DL offers to take layabout for a spin in his Space Jag, and back to Calams' .
+\*\* Dan Lothario offers to take layabout for a spin in his Space Jag, and back to Calams' .
 Chilled bottle of Bolly in the boot.
 Ding dong etc

 Layabout: Great! _all except Bearass exit_